-We're giving away $100 in flight credit to the first 20 people who submit applications to InterExchange programs in Australia and New Zealand between January 10th and January 31st!
+We're giving away $100 in flight credit to the first 20 people who submit applications to InterExchange programs in Australia and New Zealand by February 14th!
 Apply now to get $100 in flight credit through STA Travel!

 Our Outback Farm Adventure program sets you up with paid farm work following a comprehensive training week in the Australian Outback.
 We'll greet you at Brisbane International Airport and take you to Noosa on Australia's Sunshine Coast for 4 nights of jet lag recovery.
 Then it's off to your training and job on the farm!

 This is a paid work experience following a beach getaway and training period.
 Initial jobs usually last one to three months, after which you can travel a bit and then take on another position with the program's assistance, for up to one year in total.
 Expenses on the job are minimal so your earnings will allow you to save cash to travel around Australia!